What is Non Fleet Commercial Auto Insurance Policy?

 This add-on comes to your rescue when incidents such as flat tires and dead batteries happen since these are not covered under standard business auto policies.

 It would truly be unfortunate should your car break down in the middle of a highway, or if your truck’s battery dies while on the way to deliver perishable goods.
 But, these things happen and as much as we want to avoid them, there are just some things that are beyond our control.
 As the old saying goes, better safe than sorry, right?

-Hired and non-owned liability.
-Businesses don’t always own every single vehicle being used in its operations.
+Businesses don’t always own every single vehicle being used in their operations.
 In situations where you have an employee who uses his own vehicle to transport clients, for example, from the head office to manufacturing sites, or you only lease the trucks you use for deliveries, this coverage provides protection for your business and your employee in the event an accident occurs.
 Remember, personal auto insurances generally won’t cover accidents where the vehicle was being used for business purposes.